rito2k/MTR/README.md

   Open the Local Security Policy by running _Secpol.msc_ and add the Administrators security group to Security Settings -> Local Policies -> User Rights Assignment -> Access this computer from the network.

-From here on, you can directly enter a Powershell session on the remote device (1), or run PS commands (2) from your admin server/workstation with the appropriate credentials:
+From here on, you can enter a Powershell session on the remote device (1), or directly run PS commands (2) from your management server/workstation with the appropriate credentials:

     $cred = Get-Credential
     $MTR_device = "<MTR_FQDN_or_IP_Address>"

 (1):
-    `Enter-PSSession -ComputerName $MTR_device -Credential $cred` (2):
+    `Enter-PSSession -ComputerName $MTR_device -Credential $cred`

+(2):
     `Invoke-command { <PS_scriptblock> } -ComputerName $MTR_device -Credential $cred`